In a burst of scintillation the ship emerged from subspace high above the planetary plane, beyond the gravity well of the small yellow star.

 “That will not be necessary, Prima Scout.
 I wouldn’t want any stray missiles heading toward the natives.”

 “You don’t trust me, do you?”

 Virr’s mouth twitched.
 “No, I guess you don’t.
 Instead of wasting away in this backwater, your talents can be better employed elsewhere.
 When we get back—”

 “We’re not going back.”

 “Don’t worry.
 I’m not planning to throw away my life in some grand gesture.
 I have reconsidered our position.
 Particularly the follow-up missions.”

 “We’ve been here a long time, Prima Scout.
 All of us have.
 Long enough to develop a certain affection for the natives and this planet.
 For me, Kaplan is a faded dream, albeit a fond one.
 I intend taking volunteers and make a time dilation jump of fifteen years.
 It will buy the Council more than enough time to sort things out.
-Many of the people here will still be alive when I return.
-Enough of them to pick up the pieces, anyway.”
+Many of the people I know here will still be alive when I return.
+Enough for me to pick up the pieces, anyway.”

-Virr was silent, and then shook his head.
+After a moment of silence, Virr shook his head.
 “Damnedest idea I ever heard of.”

-“But it will work.
+“But it’ll work.
 Besides, who do you have willing enough to exile themselves here?”
 Kukll asked, his voice full of irony.
 “About the Mission Plan.
-The General Assembly may pretend that this place doesn’t exist, but they would still love to have it followed through.
+The General Assembly may pretend that this place doesn’t exist, but they’d still love to have it followed through.
 At least through Stage Two.”

 “I agree,” Virr said.